bitcoin/bitcoin/doc/developer-notes.md

   - Do not use it to convert to `QString`.
 Use `QString::fromStdString()`.

-    - *Rationale*: Qt has build-in functionality for converting their string type from/to C++.
+    - *Rationale*: Qt has built-in functionality for converting their string type from/to C++.
 No need to roll your own.

   - In cases where do you call `.c_str()`, you might want to additionally check that the string does not contain embedded '\0' characters, because